ashn-dot-dev/sunder/README.md

 # The Sunder Programming Language
-Sunder is a C-like systems programming language and compiler for x86-64 Linux, ARM64 Linux, and WebAssembly.
+Sunder is a C-like systems programming language and compiler for x86-64 Linux, ARM64 Linux, ARM64 macOS, and WebAssembly.

 ## Dependencies
-Sunder tooling should build and run on any x86-64 or ARM64 Linux machine satisfying the following dependencies:
+Sunder tooling should build and run on any supported machine satisfying the following dependencies:

 + POSIX-compatible `make`
 + Supported toolchain containing: